 Limited term employees are those brought on to work on special projects or assignments, help the department address a significant spike in workload, backfill for a regular employee who is on leave or working out of class, or a new position is created whose position is intended to be temporary in nature.
-The City Manager may employ a qualified individual to fill the position on a limited term not to exceed two years from the date of appointment.
+The City Manager may employ a qualified individual to fill the position on a limited term basis in accordance with CalPERS regulations regarding limited duration employment.
 Such employee appointed to limited term position may be removed at any time without rights to appeal or hearing and shall not obtain permanent status in that particular position.

-Limited term employee recruitments are not bound by the standard Recruitment Process, so limited term employees can be selected for a position in any of the following ways:
+Limited-term employee recruitments are not bound by the standard Recruitment Process, so limited-term employees can be selected for a position in any of the following ways: